Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 Bananas are a wonderfully strong and vibrant fruit, sweet, succulent, and flexible, which are easy to make into the centerpiece of any recipe.
 Their flavor is, if not overpowering, one that can easily become dominant in a recipe—sometimes to the chagrin of other fruits.

-In this recipe, which produces a mousse—although it is thicker than the ordinary mousse, more of a cross between a mousse and a pudding—this is harnessed in combination with a number of other ingredients that produces a sweet, decadent, powerful, vital dish, one with the haunting twinge of the taste of coconut, the strong flavor of ginger, a tint of chocolate, the sweet fire of cinnamon, and the calming nature of nutmeg, all of which combine together with the banana into a soothing recollection of the tropics.
+In this recipe, which produces a mousse—although it is thicker than the ordinary mousse, more of a cross between a mousse and a pudding—this is harnessed in combination with several other ingredients that produces a sweet, decadent, powerful, vital dish, one with the haunting twinge of the taste of coconut, the strong flavor of ginger, a tint of chocolate, the sweet fire of cinnamon, and the calming nature of nutmeg, all of which combine together with the banana into a soothing recollection of the tropics.
 Furthermore, it is something that only gets better over the following days after its preparation.

 This recipe makes an extremely large quantity of food, so make much smaller amounts if one wants it for a regular event.